when all else fails graphic

 Near the bottom of the form select Milpitas from the drop down selection box of cities.
 (See example to right).

-2. Contact the Milpitas Office of Emergency Services at (408) 586-2810 to register for RACES as a Disaster Service Worker [DSW].
+3. Contact Toni at the Milpitas Office of Emergency Services at (408) 586-2801 to register for RACES as a Disaster Service Worker [DSW].
+DSW registration provides you workers compensation insurance if you were injured while helping during an activation.

 Frequently Asked Questions